inbo/n2khab-sample-admin/METADATA.md

 The table `mhq_terr_popunits` contains the population units which have been assessed or which have been considered for assessment in MHQ.
 It contains following variabeles:

-+ point_code: unique id
++ `point_code`: unique id
-+ grts_ranking: grts ranking according to [GRTSmaster_habitats](https://zenodo.org/records/2682323)
++ `grts_ranking`: grts ranking according to [GRTSmaster_habitats](https://zenodo.org/records/2682323)
-+ grts_ranking_draw: the grts_ranking which is used for drawing the sample
++ `grts_ranking_draw`: the grts_ranking which is used for drawing the sample
-+ sac: located in N2000 special area of conservation
++ `sac`: located in N2000 special area of conservation
-+ legacy_site: population that are used as sampling units in other monitoring programmes and have been included in mhq
++ `legacy_site`: population that are used as sampling units in other monitoring programmes and have been included in mhq
-+ type
++ `type`
-+ polygon_id: id of habitatmap polygon in which the population unit is located
++ `polygon_id`: id of habitatmap polygon in which the population unit is located
-+ phab: fraction (%) of the habitatmap polygon covered by the type
++ `phab`: fraction (%) of the habitatmap polygon covered by the type
-+ source: the data source based on which the population unit was selected
++ `source`: the data source based on which the population unit was selected
-    + habitatmap 2020: the presence of the type in the population unit is solely based on the habitatmap from 2020, but the population unit has not been assessed in the field
+    + `habitatmap 2020`: the presence of the type in the population unit is solely based on the habitatmap from 2020, but the population unit has not been assessed in the field
-    + assessment: the presence of the type in the population unit is based on a field based assessment but according to the 2020 habitatmap, the type is not present
+    + `assessment`: the presence of the type in the population unit is based on a field based assessment but according to the 2020 habitatmap, the type is not present
-    + assessment/ habitatmap 2020: the presence of the type in the population unit is based on a field based assessment and the 2020 habitatmap
+    + `assessment/ habitatmap 2020`: the presence of the type in the population unit is based on a field based assessment and the 2020 habitatmap

 ### Reference points